 Pisceans are romantic and idealistic about their relationships.
 Although they like to have an anchor (a person who is very solid, sane, and reasonable that they can count on), they are drawn to mystical, day-dreamy, or high-intensity types.
 Many Pisceans take this even further, choosing partners who are helpless, incompetent, disadvantaged, addicted, or mentally ill, because they need to be needed.

 When a Piscean is able to rescue a deserving individual, the friendship or romantic relationship can be rewarding for both.
-However, when others simply fake conditions or situations to gain attention or resources, Pisceans can waste a lot of time and energy.
+However, when others fake conditions or situations to gain attention or resources, Pisceans can waste a lot of time and energy.

 Intense and Chaotic

 Pisceans often choose dramatic or chaotic partners and friends.
 They are somewhat chaotic themselves (which is usually reflected by a cluttered home) and often favor passionate relationships over stable ones.
 Many Pisceans seem to thrive on strife and wander off when things calm down.
-This stems from the Pisces need to be needed; if Pisceans feel that their friends or lovers can do fine without them, they tend to redirect their energies toward those who can benefit from their care.
+This stems from the Pisces need to be needed; if Pisceans feel that their friends or lovers will be fine without them, they tend to redirect their energies toward those who can benefit from their care.